 The first step is to find the website for the specific AIC for the area your company is registered in.
 This requires knowing the company’s address and which jurisdiction it’s located in.
 You then search the AIC website for the company’s registration record, which often requires the full and exact Chinese name of the company.
 If a record is found, you will be shown a page listing the same information that is given on the company’s business license, including its business scope.

-Our online services are all convenient and cost effective.
-Reports can be ordered and paid for online and delivery times are guaranteed.
-Here is our most popular service, China Company Verification:
+Our reports are all convenient and cost effective, and can be ordered and paid for online and delivery times are guaranteed.

 Although many factory's have their own laboratories, few of these are independently certified so requesting testing by external testing body is a wise move in many circumstances.